CARV-ICS-FORTH/taz/README.md

 Benchmark traces used for the case study

-With the information provided by the above table, we can leverage \autoref{eq:simu:node-cond-fail-prob} and \autoref{eq:simu:partition-fail-prob} to estimate the probability that some node of the allocated partition will fail  before the job is completed.
+With the information provided by the above table, we can estimate the probability that some node of the allocated partition will fail  before the job is completed.
 However, instead of searching globally for contiguous partitions with minimum job failure probability, we iteratively select nodes such that a predefined reliability target $R$ is satisfied.
 This greedy approach has low complexity, but results in a lot of interferences across jobs, which diminishes the system efficiency as we will see.

-Given a target job reliability $R$, we aim to preserve the relation presented in \autoref{eq:simu:rel_target} as we pick nodes ${n_1,..,n_i,..,n_N}$ for the job.
-Roughly, this equation expresses that we accept a node $i$ with failure probability $p^f_{n_i}$ only if filling the remaining job requirement using nodes with similar reliability did meet the process reliability target. \autoref{eq:simu:rel_criterion} presents the resulting criterion used to veto nodes for each job.
+Given a target job reliability $R$, we aim to preserve the relation presented in the equation below as we pick nodes ${n_1,..,n_i,..,n_N}$ for the job.
+Roughly, this equation expresses that we accept a node $i$ with failure probability $p^f_{n_i}$ only if filling the remaining job requirement using nodes with similar reliability did meet the process reliability target.

 $$ R \leq  \left( 1 - p^f_{n_i} \right)^{N-i} \prod_{n=n_1}^{n_{i-1}} \left( 1 - p^f_n \right)$$

+The equation below presents the resulting criterion used to veto nodes for each job:

 $$ p^f_{n_i}  \leq \left( \frac{R}{\prod_{n=n_1}^{n_{i-1}} \left( 1 - p^f_n \right)}   \right) ^\frac{1}{N-i} $$